connexcs/docs/docs/reporting-problems.md

 ### Online Chat

-**Online Chat** allows for real-time assistance.
+**Online Chat** allows for real-time guidance.
 Initial communication is with a bot.
 If the bot is unable to help, it will tell you to type "Human" to connect with a support representative.

 Click this button to alert staff, and the first person to become available will reply as soon as possible.
-We find that most questions are resolved efficiently this way.
+We find that most questions get their resolution efficiently this way.

 **Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.**